FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ### Implementation:
-When the controller is initialized and executed, the MenuState is set to the default state of the controller.
+When the chess.controller is initialized and executed, the MenuState is set to the default state of the chess.controller.
 Depending on the user input, the MenuState will determine the next state and so on...
 When the user chooses the exit option, the state is set to null and then the program closes.
 When the user chooses the new game option the closeIfMoving method closes the menu window and the game window opens(Other options are being considered for development).
 The game state behaves similarly.